bocoup/webpack-workshop/content/00-core/02-webpack-loaders/content/00-webpack-loaders.md

 # The loaders transform your world

+- Webpack only understands JavaScript.

+???
 Webpack is flexible, but it only understands and parses _JavaScript_.

 --

+- Webpack **loaders** transform various other (input) content into (output) JavaScript

+???
 Webpack **loaders** transform various kinds of input content into output JavaScript that webpack _can_ understand—files, images, CSS...you name it.

---

 **Loaders** allow you to modify _how_ modules are loaded—that is, they can _preprocess_ the files you require or "load".